Stephen-Caldwell/Milestone-project-2/README.md

 - Moovit Embedded Widget
     - I used the Moovit API embedded widget to allow users to find public transport routes to whereever they need to go.(https://moovit.com/developers/embedded/)

+## Deployment
+The site is deloyed on https://stephen-caldwell.github.io/Milestone-project-2/.
+To deploy the site I used GitHub pages.
+To do this I went to the settings tab and found the pages option on the menu on the left hand side.
+I deployed from the 'master branch', which mirrors the development version of the site.
 ## Testing
 The results below are from manual testing.
 1. Autocomplete search bar